wireapp/wire-server/docs/legacy/developer/api-versioning.md

 This is the most complicated scenario, but hopefully the rarest.
-It can only be done indirectly, as a combination of the two scenarios above: we add a new endpoint with the same path, set its version range to only the development version, and then reduce the version range of the existing endpoint.
+It can only be done indirectly, as a combination of the two scenarios above: we add a new endpoint on the same path, set its version range to only the development version, and then reduce the version range of the existing endpoint.

 The new and old endpoint can share code in most cases, but this needs to be